Applications are open for our 2023/2024 training contracts – click here to apply now. Applications for the 2022 summer vacation scheme have closed.

 Our training contract opportunities are open to penultimate and final year law students, final year non-law students, graduates and those considering a change in career.

-As a professional national law firm, we are looking for strong academic achievement from applicants.
-A 2:1 at degree level is our expectation but the degree does not have to be in law.
-We recognise that not everyone has a degree so we also welcome applicants who can demonstrate at least three years relevant, strong, commercial experience.
+As a professional national law firm, we are looking for strong academic achievement from applicants; ABB at A-Levels and 2:1 at degree level is our expectation (the degree does not have to be in law).
+We also recognise the value of relevant, strong, commercial work experience and welcome applications from individuals who can demonstrate this, but may not fully meet our academic requirements.
+When applying, please do let us know of any clear mitigating circumstances, or if you have at least three years' relevant commercial work experience.

 Trainee Application Form Feedback